Best Teas to Protect the Liver and Help with Fatty Liver Disease

 Dandy Liver Detox Tea

-Another tea that helps your fight against the fatty liver – and one that tastes really good too!
+Another tea that might help your fight against fatty liver – and one that tastes really good too!

 The tea comes in a box of 20 bags, each one being individually wrapped.
 The ingredients are organic – dandelion root, milk thistle, lemongrass leaf, plus a proprietary blend of the brand, which includes lemon peel, peppermint, ginger and licorice among others.